 The noteworthy exclusions had been Austria-Hungary, Belgium and France.
 In contrast to Belgium and France who really should have known considerably better, Austria wasn’t a colonial empire in the universal sense.
-In 1909 Austria created a pike-grey uniform which was so practical and uncomplicated, consequently up-to-date in its shape, that even now its impact can still be realised.
-Nevertheless parsimony and conservatism continued to assert their effect.
+In 1909 Austria created a pike-gray uniform which was so practical and uncomplicated, consequently up-to-date in its shape, that even now its impact can still be realized.
+Nevertheless, parsimony and conservatism continued to assert their effect.
 In 1864 Austrian Emperor Franz Joseph‘s brother Maximilian was created Emperor of Mexico.
-He promptly reorganised the army, and requested a huge amount of madder uniform textile from his homeland.
+He promptly reorganized the army, and requested a huge amount of madder uniform textile from his homeland.
 Just before it could be delivered he was removed and the cloth wasn’t longer needed.
-Following a variety of ideas, the decision was taken to utilise the material by providing the Austrian cavalry madder trousers.
-It isn’t documented how the plan had been initially received, however when it was suggested that they should be replaced by grey trousers, the Emperor was petitioned, and as a wonderful privilege, the cavalry were permitted to preserve their red trousers until 1915.
+Following a variety of ideas, the decision was taken to utilize the material by providing the Austrian cavalry madder trousers.
+It isn’t documented how the plan had been initially received, however when it was suggested that they should be replaced by gray trousers, the Emperor was petitioned, and as a wonderful privilege, the cavalry were permitted to preserve their red trousers until 1915.

 Rapidity of fire resulted in he held far more ammo, therefore, the outdated shoulder-belt equipment had been exchanged by one depending on the waist belt, from which one, two, or perhaps three ammunition bags could be hanging, in addition to the rest of the equipment that a soldier needed to have.